Kaweees/kiwiGL/README.md

 <!-- ABOUT THE PROJECT -->

-A three-dimensional graphics library from scratch written in C++13 and accelerated with CUDA/Apple Metal.
+A three-dimensional header-only graphics library written in C++13 and accelerated with CUDA/Apple Metal.

 ### Built With